Barnwood

 Barnwood was originally a small village on the Roman road that links Gloucester with Hucclecote, Brockworth and Cirencester.
 The Church of England parish church is dedicated to St Lawrence.

+Economy

 The Generation Design and Construction Division of the CEGB became the centre of a new office development when it moved here in the early 1970s.
 This then became the corporate headquarters of Nuclear Electric, and later the English offices of the (nominally Scottish-based) British Energy, which in 2009 became part of EDF Energy.
-Other major companies in Barnwood include Claranet, Cheltenham & Gloucester and InterCall.
+Other major companies in Barnwood include Claranet, Cheltenham & Gloucester, Unilever Gloucester (ice cream) and InterCall.
 There is also a Holiday Inn, Sainsbury's, Virgin Active and Tenpin Ltd in the area.

+Education

 Barnwood Park School is a secondary school.

 Arboretum

 Barnwood Arboretum is set on the grounds of the Barnwood House Hospital which was closed in 1968 and finally demolished in 2000.
 The arboretum consists of an enclosed woodland area that is cared for and conserved by Gloucester City Council in conjunction with the Friends of Barnwood Arboretum (FOBA).
 The Arboretum's main entrance is off Church Lane, Barnwood.
 It has with various habitats including grassland and wetland, and is set amongst a collection of mature native and exotic specimen trees.

 The Friends of Barnwood Arboretum & Park organise events throughout the year to encourage local citizens to use the area in an educational manner.